 Ambassadors will only be successful if you ensure they are confident.
 Provide your Ambassadors with talking points, sample posts (tailored to Facebook, LinkedIn, and Twitter), logos, and links to your marketing collateral and website.
 Logos should be optimized for social media, and sized correctly.

 With the above in mind, proceed with caution – and with as much time as possible.
 To make the ambassador strategy work, you need to be prepared to accommodate volunteer schedules – and communicate on evenings and weekends.
-A more phase-one alternative is begin this year with just asking staff to serve as ambassadors.
+A more phase-one alternative is to begin this year by just asking staff to serve as ambassadors.